 Utah's early settlers, who were primarily members of the Church of Jesus Christ of Latter-day Saints, also known as the LDS Church or the Mormon Church, saw the beehive as the perfect metaphor for their industriousness and hard work.
 The beehive appears on the state flag of Utah, along with the state motto: “Industry."

-The symbolism and use of the term “Beehive State” dates back almost as long as the founding of the territory by early pioneers.
-Following the death of Joseph Smith, founder of the LDS Church, Brigham Young emerged as the new leader and wanted to find a new place in which to help his followers grow and develop.
-He led many church members west from Illinois and ended up in Utah, where he and thousands of pioneers established new towns.
+The beehive symbolism dates back almost to the founding of the territory by early pioneers in the 1840s.
+Following the death of Joseph Smith, the founder of the LDS Church, Brigham Young emerged as the new leader and wanted to find a new land where his followers could grow and develop.
+He led many church members west from Illinois, eventually settling in Utah, where he and thousands of pioneers established new towns.

 The image of the beehive and its association with industriousness, productivity, and self-sufficiency were synonymous with those pioneers and their efforts to build new lives for themselves.
 Prior to its admission to the Union, Utah was provisionally known as the State of Deseret.
 The word "Deseret" is often seen in the names of Utah businesses, such as the Deseret News.